-One of the key issues with using taxation as basis for a ban on below cost selling, particularly given the rapid and continued growth of wine consumption in Ireland, is that unlike beer and spirts, excise is applied to the vast majority of wine on the basis of the volume of the bottle, not the alcohol content within it.
+One of the key issues with using taxation as basis for a ban on below cost selling, particularly given the rapid and continued growth of wine consumption in Ireland, is that unlike beer and spirts, excise is applied to most wines on the basis of the volume of the bottle, not the alcohol content within it.
 Therefore, a bottle of wine with an ABV of 8% carries the same excise duty as a wine with an ABV of 14%.
 (7)